cortexproject/cortex/docs/configuration/config-file-reference.md

   # CLI flag: -blocks-storage.bucket-store.sync-dir
   [sync_dir: <string> | default = "tsdb-sync"]

-  # How frequently scan the bucket to look for changes (new blocks shipped by
+  # How frequently scan the bucket - or fetch the bucket index (if enabled) - to
-  # ingesters and blocks removed by retention or compaction).
+  # look for changes (new blocks shipped by ingesters and blocks removed by
+  # retention or compaction).
 0 disables it.
   # CLI flag: -blocks-storage.bucket-store.sync-interval
   [sync_interval: <duration> | default = 5m]